 - Firebox tile for inside the firebox of fireplaces.

 - Oddly sized or shaped small pool tile, usually described as mosaic.
 These often have complex glazes and special shapes that require too much custom molding and matching to be feasible, unless the cost of 3D modeling is acceptable.

 For everything else: please inquire!
 There's a first time for everything, and we truly enjoy discussing problems and solutions with each person who contacts us.

-Matching glaze involves knowledge, recordkeeping, extensive trial and error, and luck.
+Matching glaze involves knowledge, recordkeeping, reference books, technical resources, extensive trial and error, and luck.

 Glaze matching process:

 A. If you want a color "something like" your original, there is no charge for glaze matching.
 We will ship a sample for $1 per sample plus mailing expense.

 B. If you want a pretty-much dead-on match that is not among our stock glaze colors, we charge a matching fee up front for the matching service, which we will only charge once we see your sample and agree to try to match it.
 That service includes up to 3 sample mailings (regular mail) to you and a return of your sample if you request it.
 The remaining charge is to cover a bit of our time, materials, and noodling capabilities.
 We do not guarantee we can achieve your target but will work to get you an answer one way or another as fast as possible.
 If you order tiles from us, that cost will be additional, and may vary from our standard prices if materials and methods are different, or for small orders.